 In addition to the noises, a cat in heat will also seek out attention and affection from its owner and other people.
 They love to be pet and stroked, especially down their backs and hindquarters.
 When pet, a cat in heat will often wiggle its hind end, its legs may tap dance, and its tail will be held high into the air.
 It may also rub its face on its owner and furniture excessively to spread its scent.

 Other signs that a cat is in heat include it rolling on the floor, begging to go outside (even if it is an indoor-only cat) by scratching at the door, and even spraying urine.
-A cat will back up to a wall, wiggle its hind end, and spray urine to let other cats know it is in heat.
-A rush in hormones during the heat cycle cause a cat to have all these abnormal or exaggerated behaviors and they stop once a cat is no longer in heat.
+A cat will back up to a wall or other vertical object, wiggle its hind end, and spray urine to let other cats know it is in heat.
+A rush in hormones during the heat cycle cause a cat to have all these exaggerated behaviors and they stop once a cat is no longer in heat.

 What To Do When a Cat Is in Heat

 If you have a cat that is in heat, the attention-seeking behavior can be annoying and persistent.
 Breeding a cat in heat will of course stop the cycle but then a pregnancy is likely to result which will potentially leave you with even more cats that will come into heat.
-Getting a cat that is in heat spayed is the best way to manage the unwanted behavior.
+Getting a cat spayed is the best way to prevent or eliminate these unwanted behaviors.
 This will of course also ensure the cat never goes into heat again and avoid the unwanted behaviors that go along with it.
 Some veterinarians will want to wait until the current heat cycle has finished due to the increased risk of surgical bleeding while others will spay a cat while actively in heat.